-- Eating food during class hours, or chewing gum. - Interruptions that harm the learning-teaching process, or disregard of given instructions. - Distracting behavior, attention-seeking. - Incorrect school uniform (if the student does not have the correct uniform, they should be sent to the Counseling Office). - Inconsiderate conduct towards school personnel or materials. - Inappropriate or distracting language/tone or actions. - Inappropriate physical contact. - Other small infringements.
+- Eating food during class hours, or chewing gum. - Interruptions that harm the learning-teaching process (including repeated lateness), or disregard of given instructions. - Distracting behavior, attention-seeking. - Incorrect school uniform (if the student does not have the correct uniform, they should be sent to the Counseling Office, or they may be sent to the Superintendent's secretary to buy a school shirt). - Inconsiderate conduct towards school personnel or materials. - Inappropriate or distracting language/tone or actions. - Inappropriate physical contact. - Other small infringements.